Allison Scagliotti

-Allison Scagliotti (/ˌskæliˈoʊti/; born September 21, 1990) is an American actress, musician and director.
+Allison Scagliotti (/ˌskæliˈoʊti/ SKAL-ee-OH-tee; born September 21, 1990) is an American actress, musician and director.
 Her television roles include appearing in Drake & Josh, Warehouse 13, and Stitchers.
-She performs as a musician under the name La Femme Pendu.
+She performs as a musician under the name La Femme Pendu (French for 'The Hanged Woman').

 Early life

 Scagliotti's great-grandparents emigrated to the United States from Italy through Ellis Island.
 She moved with her family to Mandeville, Louisiana at a young age.
 At age five, she joined her Louisiana school's, Tchefuncte Middle School, talent and drama program.

 When Scagliotti was 11, she was working with an acting coach who encouraged her to try auditioning for pilot season in Los Angeles.
 She booked a pilot for a sitcom with Chevy Chase which was filmed in New York.
 Scagliotti moved to Los Angeles for her acting career.

 Scagliotti studied film at New York University, though she never finished her degree.
 She later obtained a bachelor's degree in Interdisciplinary Music Studies through Berklee College of Music's online program.
 She is the first cousin of Kevin Pfeffer, the lead singer of Five Minutes to Freedom, and Alex Scagliotti, National Wakeboard Champion.